realm/realm-dotnet/README.md

 ## Nightly builds

-If you want to test recent bugfixes or features that have not been packaged in an official release yet, you can use the preview releases published after every commit to the [GitHub packages](https://github.com/realm/realm-dotnet/packages) NuGet feed.
-To consume the packages, you have two options:
+If you want to test recent bugfixes or features that have not been packaged in an official release yet, you can use the preview releases published after every commit to our private NuGet feed.
+The source URL you need to specify for our feed is `https://s3.amazonaws.com/realm.nugetpackages/index.json`.
-1. Refer to [this guide](https://www.visualstudio.com/en-us/docs/package/nuget/consume) for instructions on adding custom sources to the NuGet Package Manager.
+Refer to [this guide](https://www.visualstudio.com/en-us/docs/package/nuget/consume) for instructions on adding custom sources to the NuGet Package Manager.
-    - The source URL you need to specify is `https://nuget.pkg.github.com/realm/index.json`.
-    - For `username`, specify your GitHub username
-    - For password, specify an access token with the `read:packages` scope.

-    There is an [ongoing thread](https://github.community/t/download-from-github-package-registry-without-authentication/) with the GitHub team to streamline this by not requiring authentication for public packages, but as of Sept.
-2020, this is still needed.
-1. Download the package locally and [install it](https://stackoverflow.com/questions/10240029/how-do-i-install-a-nuget-package-nupkg-file-locally).

 ## Building Realm